 A PROCLAMATION.
-By His Excellency DAVID S. REID, Governor of

-the State of North Carolina.
+By His Excellency DAVID S. REID, Governor of the State of North Carolina.

 WHEREAS, three-fifths of the whole number of members of each House of the General Assembly did at the last session pass the following Act: AN ACT TO AMEND THE CONSTITUTION OF NORTH CAROLINA.

 WHEREAS.
-The freehold qualification now required for the electors for members of the Senate conflicts with the fundamental princ ples of liberty; Therefore Sec.
-1, Be it enacted by the General Assembly of the State of North Carolina, and it is hereby enacted by the authority of the same, three-fifths of the whole number of members of each House concurring, that the second clause of third section of the first Article of the amended Constitution ratified by the people of North Carolina on the second Monday of November, A. D., 1835, be amended by striking out the words "and possessed of a freehold within the same district of fifty acres of land for six months next before and at the day of election," so that the said clause of said section shall read as follows: All free white men of the age of twenty-one years (except as is hereinafter declared) who have been inhabitants of any one district within the State twelve months immediately preceding the day of any election and shall have paid public taxes, shall be entitled to vote for a member of
+The freehold qualification now required for the electors for members of the senate conflicts with the fundamental for the senate conflicts with the fundamental for the senate by the General Assembly of the State of North Carolina, and it is hereby enacted by the authority of the same, three-fifths of the whole number of members of the same, three-fifths of the whole number of members of each House concurring, that the second clause of third section of the first Article of the amended Constitution ratified by the people of North Carolina on the second Monday f November, A. D., 1835, be amended by striking out the words and possessed of a freehold within the same district of fifty acres of land for six months next before and at the day of election, so that the said clause of said section shall read as follows: All free white men of the age of twenty-one years (except as is hereinafter declared) who have been inhabitants of any one district within the State twelve months inhabitants of any one district within the State twelve months immediately preceding the day of any election and shall have paid public taxes, shall be entitled to vote for a member of